Rhinoplasty Surgery in Bangkok, Thailand

-Rhinoplasty, or nose-reshaping surgery (‘nose-job’), is among the five most popular plastic surgery procedures in the world.
-For patients who are unhappy with the size or shape of their nose, rhinoplasty, is a welcomed cosmetic solution.
-Because the nose is the most prominent facial feature, altering its size and/or shape can have a significant impact on one’s appearance.
+Because the nose is the most prominent facial feature, altering its size or shape can have a significant impact on one’s appearance.
 When performed by a qualified cosmetic surgeon, rhinoplasty can greatly improve the balance of facial features, helping patients find new confidence.

-R hinoplasty is plastic surgery that modifies the shape and size of the nose.
-While most of these procedures are performed for aesthetic reasons, rhinoplasty can also a solution to structural defects that may cause breathing problems.
+Rhinoplasty is plastic surgery that modifies the shape and size of the nose.
+While most of these procedures are performed for aesthetic reasons, rhinoplasty can also provide a solution to structural defects that may cause breathing problems.
 The nose reshaping procedure can be done as an outpatient or inpatient treatment that typically lasts one to three hours.
-THE IDEAL RHINOPLASTY CANDIDATE are Prominent nasal hump, wide nose or nasal tip needs refinement.
+The ideal rhinoplasty candidates in Bangkok are those with a prominent nasal hump, wide nose or a nasal tip that needs refinement.

-1. Closed Rhinoplasty (Internal Approach Rhinoplasty): an operative technique which incisions are made entirely within the nasal interior.
+- Closed Rhinoplasty (Internal Approach Rhinoplasty): an operative technique in which incisions are made entirely within the nasal interior.

-The main difference between Open and Closed Rhinoplasty is that a small incision is made on the underside of the nose-the Columella during an open approach.
+The main difference between Open and Closed Rhinoplasty is that a small incision is made on the underside of the skin at the end of the septum, separating the two nostrils (columella) during an Open approach.